-Or as others say, the characters of Guland and Surgat:
+Or as others say, the characters of Guland and Surgat: The Italian has the character of Khil, though again Segal is probably intended.

-The Italian has the character of Khil, though again Segal is probably intended.
-The Preparations for the Ritual: See Key of Solomon II, Ch.
-I. The Prayer:
+The Preparations for the Ritual: See Key of Solomon 11, Ch.
+1.

+The Prayer:

 This is my reconstruction and also an interpretation.
 The series of names preceding the prayer is shorter and corrupted in the various editions of Verum, for example: Astrachios, Asach, Asarca, Abedumabel, Silat, Anabotas, Jeubilin, Scioin, Domos; or Astrachios, Asach, Asarca, Abedumabal, Silat, Anabotas, Jesubilin, Scigin, Geneon Domol.

-It is evidently derived from a more complete version, several of which are to be found in the mss of the Key of Solomon.
-My interpretation of the three words concluding the series translates as Scirlin; spirit of the house addressed to the intermediary spirit of the system.
-Mathers' rendering of the first word has no authority in the mss so here a Verum reading is preferred, likewise Silat is preferred to the various alternatives, it is a Verum reading and a known spirit name; also Adonai is chosen over Edoniel - since this name is much used in Verum and even more so in the Grand Grimoire and is also found in some versions of the prayer in the Key.
-This prayer is absolutely central to the system, and is intended for use several times a day in the lead up to conjurations. rite known variously as the Bornless Rite or Headless One.
-Thelemic magicians may also consider adding the prayer to their performance of Liber Resh and vice versa, especially as the solar stations equate with the times recommended for its performance. interpretations of the names, exactly as some magicians do with the Qabalistically inclined magicians may attempt their own THE RITUAL PROCEDURE OF THE GRIMOIRE
+It is evidently derived from a more complete version, several of which are to be found in the MSS of the Key of Solomon.
+My interpretation of the three words concluding the series translates as 'Scirlin; spirit of the house' addressed to the intermediary spirit of the system.
+Mathers' rendering of the first word has no authority in the MSS so here a Verum reading is preferred, likewise Silat is preferred to the various alternatives, it is a Verum reading and a known spirit name; also Adonai is chosen over Edoniel - since this name is much used in Verum and even more so in the Grand Grimoire and is also found in some versions of the prayer in the Key.
+This prayer is absolutely central to the system, and is intended for use several times a day in the lead up to conjurations.
+Qabalistically inclined magicians may attempt their own interpretations of the names, exactly as some magicians do with the rite known variously as the Bornless Rite or Headless One.
+Thelemic magicians may also consider adding the prayer to their performance of Liber Resh and vice versa, especially as the solar stations equate with the times recommended for its performance.

+THE RITUAL PROCEDURE OF THE GRIMOIRE

-IT HAS BEEN SAID, with next to no justification, that the method of the Grimorium Verum is incomplete and unworkable.
+😿 T HAS BEEN SAID, with next to no justification, that the method of the Grimorium Verum is incomplete and unworkable.
 Nothing could be further from the truth, although the inferior quality of some editions may excuse such an impression.
 A thorough comparison of the variant texts can overcome this difficulty, especially when complemented with experimentation.
 From such an analysis it becomes clear that there are three distinct stages to the operations of the Grimoire.
 Firstly there is the manufacture or obtaining of the magical weapons, and their careful and painstaking preparation.
 Secondly, and centrally, there is the preparation of the magical parchment, complete with sigils and conjurations.
 Thirdly there is the stage of active conjuration.
-The text tends to skip backwards and forwards between these stages - when describing the use of one of the instruments it often goes off on a tangent explaining its preparation - but once these three stages are identified the operating procedure becomes fairly straightforward, though it could not be called simplistic or undernanding.
+The text tends to skip backwards and forwards between these stages - when describing the use of one of the instruments it often goes off on a tangent explaining its preparation - but once these three stages are identified the operating procedure becomes fairly straightforward, though it could not be called simplistic or undemanding.